 To get a conclusive answer about what criminal records there are about you, you need to find a background checking service which runs a comprehensive check of federal, state, and county records as well as looking anywhere else where there could conceivably be a trace.

 Best background checking services for seeing misdemeanors and felonies

 We have tested all of the biggest background checking sites to see which is the best for finding your criminal background.
-Our tests identified three sites which did a terrific all-round job:
+Our tests identified two sites which did a terrific all-round job:

 Instant CheckMate offers an impressive all-round service.
 Their comprehensive reports were among the very quickest we have tested, being well-laid out and really easy to follow.
 Instant Checkmate’s comprehensive criminal records searches dig out complete misdemeanor records as well as such details as sex offender registers, marriage and divorce records, details of relatives, address history, and social media records.

 Their prices start at $34.78 per month, with a discount on three-month subscriptions at just $27.82 per month.
 This is a little higher than average but given the quality of their output, it still offers good value for money.